MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/15-backup-url.md.md

 ## Validate the backup through Azure CLI

-To see that the file is actually in Azure, you can use Storage Explorer (preview) or Azure Cloud Shell.
+To see that the file is actually in Azure, you can use Storage Explorer or Azure Cloud Shell.

 1. Navigate back to [https://portal.azure.com](https://portal.azure.com/).
 If not connected then connect to the Portal using the Azure **Username** and **Password** provided on the **Environment Details** tab for this lab virtual machine.